johnwalicki/NodeRED-Starter-Universal-Translator/README.md

 - Wire the nodes together as shown in the screenshot.
  ![Translation flow](images/Starter-NodeRED-Translation-flow.png)
 - Press the red **Deploy** button.
-- Press the *microphone* tab and allow your
+- Press the *microphone* tab and allow your browser access to the microphone on the laptop.
 - Record a message!

 ## Congratulations - You've built a Universal Translation